ProseMirror/prosemirror-menu/README.md

 in your menu.
 Anything that conforms to this interface can be put into a menu structure.

-* `render(pm: ProseMirror) → ?dom.Node`\
+* `render(pm: EditorView) → {dom: dom.Node, update: (EditorState) → bool}`\
   Render the element for display in the menu.
-Returning `null` can be used to signal that this element shouldn't be displayed for the given editor state.
+Must return a DOM element and a function that can be used to update the element to a new state.
+The `update` function will return false if the update hid the entire element.

 ### class MenuItem